atlassian-labs/data-center-terraform/docs/docs/userguide/INSTALLATION.md

 - `-c <config_file_path>` - Pass a custom configuration file when provisioning multiple environments
 - `-h` - Display help information

-!!!info "Installation using default and configuration files"
+!!!info "Installation using default and custom configuration files"

     Running the installation script with no parameters will use the default configuration file (`config.tfvars`) to provision the environment: